Access the wealth hidden in your luxury assets.

 What exactly is a luxury sale advance loan?

 A luxury sale advance loan is a type of financing that allows you to access the cash value of expensive items you own and want to sell.
-They’re generally designed for borrowers that have money tied up in luxury items and limited access to funds they can spend.
+They’re designed for borrowers who have money tied up in luxury items and limited access to funds they can spend.

-How do luxury sale advance loans work?
-First, your lender appraises the item you want to sell and lets you borrow a percentage of its estimated value, usually around 70%.
+Your lender appraises the item you want to sell and lets you borrow a percentage of its estimated value, usually around 70%.
 Once you have the funds, your lender typically works on selling your item through its network of buyers or offer you help selling the item — usually within a fixed amount of time.
-After you’ve made the sale, the lender takes the amount you owe plus interest and fees, and gives you the remainder of the profit.
+After you’ve made the sale, the lender takes the amount you owe plus interest and fees and gives you the remainder of the profit.

-Luxury sale advance loans generally don’t involve credit checks or income verification and generally have less rigorous eligibility requirements than your typical personal loan.
-But if you’re unable to pay off your loan, you could lose ownership of your property.
+Luxury sale advance loans usually don’t involve credit checks or income verification and generally have less rigorous eligibility requirements than your typical personal loan.
+But if your item doesn’t sell and you’re unable to pay off your loan, you could lose ownership of your property.

 What luxury items could I get a sale advance loan on?